Nodepression.com, November 8, 2008

 Lowell Sun, July 2008

-You don't want to be Redd Volkaert's guitar.
 You're overworked.
 Redd's sausage-like fingers strangle your neck over and over, wringing out, in a 20-second solo, more quality licks than 10 ice cream stands..

 Read the article